Frequently Asked Questions

 What should I expect at tryouts?

-During the live tryouts, you will be learning and performing the list posted in the "Tryouts" page of the website.
+During the live tryouts, you will be learning and performing the list posted in the "Auditions" page of the website.
 The team will be selected at the conclusion of the tryouts.
 If you are selected, there will be a short mandatory team meeting immediately following tryouts.
 The meeting will cover expectations of being a Cal Poly Dance Team member, completion of paperwork, discussion of the upcoming schedule, and sizing for uniforms.

 Are returning members guaranteed a spot?

 With the exceptions of the captains, returning athletes are not guaranteed a position on the team for the upcoming season, so skills and grades must be maintained throughout the year.
 Each returning member must tryout again at the live tryouts each year.